2sic/app-blog/readme.md

 <image src="app-icon.png" align="right" width="200px">

-# Blog 5 App for .net CMSs
+# Blog 6 App for Dnn and Oqtane

 > This is a [2sxc](https://2sxc.org) App for [DNN ☢️](https://www.dnnsoftware.com/) and [Oqtane 💧](https://www.oqtane.org/)